Path To Your PhD

 All graduate students in the MCB program are required to gain experience in teaching.
 To fulfill this requirement, students serve as teaching assistants for one term, usually in the second year of graduate study.
 The teaching experience is considered an important part of graduate education and includes instruction from faculty on how to organize and present a lecture.
 Teaching normally involves supervising laboratory and discussion sections as well as grading lab reports and exams.

 Each student must pass a qualifying examination to be advanced to candidacy for the Ph.D.
-The qualifying exam has two components: a written research proposal and an oral defense which focuses on the written proposal.
+The qualifying exam has three components: a dissertation proposal, a mock research idea, and an oral defense.
 The format of the written exam is similar to a postdoctoral fellowship grant application to give the student practical experience in scientific writing.

 Thesis Seminar and Defense